lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Not coincidentally, the 1790s are also a decade in which some literary “canons” begin to take form, adjudicating between the “right” and “wrong” literatures.
 [The big one is the gothic!]
-[EJ Clery] [Michael Gamer] [But these aesthetic debates take on higher stakes due to the political context: corresponding societies] [also somehow Hannah More!!] [it is not neutral, there will be competing narratives, we must accept them all?]
+E.J.
+Clery’s The Rise of Supernatural Fiction, 1762-1800 provides an account of what was at stake for the representations of supernatural events in supernatural stories in fiction, drama, and popular news.
+The “rise” she describes not so much an increase in volume and prominence of supernatural stories, since her starting point in 1762 (the Cock Lane ghost) is a major national phenomenon with many imitators.
+Rather, supernatual fiction ‘rises’ when it acquires cultural legitimacy.
+[Michael Gamer] [But these aesthetic debates take on higher stakes due to the political context: corresponding societies] [also somehow Hannah More!!] [it is not neutral, there will be competing narratives, we must accept them all?]